Artist Statement / Biography

 Artist Statement:

-I have always derived pleasure from creating something with my hands – usually a meal to share with my family.
-To me, there is nothing better than nourishing my family with locally raised foods (preferably from my own garden) served from a handmade pot.
-I strive to make comfortable and beautiful pots for the table that enhance the pleasure of the food and the nourishment of the soul.
+I strive to make comfortable and beautiful pots for the home that enhance the pleasure of food and the nourishment of the soul.
 In a world that typically severs the connection of object (or food) and maker (or grower/cook), I find it necessary to produce functional pottery that may help remind us of our earthly surroundings and our ability to create and enjoy the handmade/homegrown in our daily lives.

 Artist Biography:

 Elise Willa Pincu Delfield is a studio potter and ceramics instructor in Bryson City, North Carolina.
 She received her B.A.
 In Liberal Arts with a concentration in Ceramic Arts from the University of Florida in 1996.
-From there she continued to develop her pottery at Eastern Kentucky University as the Resident Artist, a Spring Consentration student at Penland School of Arts and Crafts, Cleveland Institute of Arts Post-Baccalaureate student, Edinboro University of Pennsylvania as the Studio Tech and the University of Miami as the Resident Artist.
+From there she continued to develop her pottery at Eastern Kentucky University as the Resident Artist, a Spring Concentration student at Penland School of Arts and Crafts, Cleveland Institute of Arts Post-Baccalaureate student, Edinboro University of Pennsylvania as the Ceramic Department Studio Technician, and the University of Miami as the Resident Artist.
 During her time as Studio Tech, the Pincu Pottery business was formed and Elise traveled to various outdoor retail art/craft shows where she took home numerous awards.
 In 2000, Elise took a brief hiatus from clay and began a 5-year career in Library Science, earning her MA degree.
 In 2006, after moving to the mountains of Western North Carolina, Pincu Pottery was born again.
 Elise has been working on a line of studio pottery as well as teaching at the Heritage Arts Institute of Southwestern Community College ever since.
+In 2010, Elise became a member of the prestigious Southern Highlands Craft Guild.
 Beyond clay, Elise is interested in hiking with her beloved husband and dogs, cooking, baking artisan breads and growing her own fruits and vegetables in her garden.

 1993- Took first pottery class at University of Florida student union.